First for some back-story.

 What’s more surprising is the ensemble cast that make up the voice work for the foodie type characters.
 Salma Hayek, James Franco, Michael Cera, Paul Rudd, Kristen Wiig, Edward Norton and comedy duo Seth Rogen and Jonah Hill complete the acting pedigree, lending their voices to the formidable food characters that learn and reshape the future of the “great beyond”.

 By animation movie standards, this collection of actors is the definition of the Hollywood elite.
-However, somehow this film and its characters do not manage to connect on a level that lesser known actors who lend their voice in other Disney films, are able to achieve.
-The difference isn’t the subject matter.
+However, somehow this film and its characters do not manage to connect on a level that lesser known actors who lend their voice in other Disney films, are able to make.
+The difference isn’t the subject.
 Yes, this film isn’t a U or PG-13 and perhaps this will isolate a large proportion of the movie going public who watch the archetypal animation film.
 However, it fails to deliver the fluidity and natural charm that is synonymous with a Disney film.

 Perhaps I’m being unfair, perhaps comparing an adult comedy animation film to Disney animations is not an even match.
 If Rogen and Hill wanted to develop a memorable and humorous animation, this was not how to do it.